- Home

 Tax Assessment

-Warning: Not declaring extensions to reduce the tax assessment constitutes an infraction punishable by fines.
+The avalúo fiscal is determined by land area, built area, construction characteristics, and location.
+Not declaring extensions or additions to reduce the assessment constitutes an infraction punishable by fines.

 Stamp and Seal Tax (Real Estate Credit)